kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 		- customers that run business and mission-critical workload
 		- most expensive option

-Note: If you want support to help you with something, you need to pay for it usually.
-Just because you rent
+*Note: If you want support to help you with something, you need to pay for it usually.
+Just because you rent something doesn't mean it's already included in the package.
+Support is usually included in Traditional*